starikcetin/Eflatun.SceneReference/README.md

 > **Note**
 > You will only see the `Make addressable...` tool if you have addressables support enabled.

-Clicking on the `Enable in build...` button gives us this prompt, which enables us to quickly fix the situation:
+Clicking on the `Enable in build...` button gives us this prompt:

 ![.assets/validation_enable_prompt.png](.assets/validation_enable_prompt.png)